-RyanRising Posted August 20, 2021 Share Posted August 20, 2021 (edited) 32 minutes ago, mikegarrison said: People leaving a company after it loses a major contract award is quite typical.
-Sure, but wouldn't you expect them to have jobs related to that contract?
+RyanRising Posted August 20, 2021 Share Posted August 20, 2021 (edited) On 8/20/2021 at 10:24 PM, mikegarrison said: People leaving a company after it loses a major contract award is quite typical.
+Expand Sure, but wouldn't you expect them to have jobs related to that contract?
 Only one or two of these people appear to have had anything to do with HLS - the job titles mentioned in the article are: New Shepard senior vice president chief of mission assurance national security sales director New Glenn senior director New Glenn senior finance manager senior manager of production testing New Shepard technical project manager senior propulsion design engineer senior HLS human factors engineer (clearly HLS related) BE-4 controller lead integration and testing engineer New Shepard lead avionics software engineer BE-7 avionics hardware engineer (possibly HLS related?
 That was one of the applications for those) propulsion engineer rocket engine development engineer Now, a few more of those could have been tied to HLS and just didn't mention relevant components in the titles, but a substantial number of them are definitely unrelated - as much as two positions in the same aerospace company can be at least, that is.
 Edited August 20, 2021 by RyanRising Quote Link to comment Share on other sites More sharing options...

-StrandedonEarth Posted August 20, 2021 Share Posted August 20, 2021 21 minutes ago, RyanRising said: Sure, but wouldn't you expect them to have jobs related to that contract?
+StrandedonEarth Posted August 20, 2021 Share Posted August 20, 2021 On 8/20/2021 at 10:56 PM, RyanRising said: Sure, but wouldn't you expect them to have jobs related to that contract?
 Only one or two of these people appear to have had anything to do with HLS - the job titles mentioned in the article are: New Shepard senior vice president chief of mission assurance national security sales director New Glenn senior director New Glenn senior finance manager senior manager of production testing New Shepard technical project manager senior propulsion design engineer senior HLS human factors engineer (clearly HLS related) BE-4 controller lead integration and testing engineer New Shepard lead avionics software engineer BE-7 avionics hardware engineer (possibly HLS related?
 That was one of the applications for those) propulsion engineer rocket engine development engineer Now, a few more of those could have been tied to HLS and just didn't mention relevant components in the titles, but a substantial number of them are definitely unrelated - as much as two positions in the same aerospace company can be at least, that is.
-They all resigned?
+Expand They all resigned?
 When it comes to the propulsion engineers, I wonder how many were given a choice between resigning and being fired, given the apparent state of BE-4 development….
 Quote Link to comment Share on other sites More sharing options...

-RyanRising Posted August 21, 2021 Share Posted August 21, 2021 (edited) 4 hours ago, JoeSchmuckatelli said: Ahem...
+RyanRising Posted August 21, 2021 Share Posted August 21, 2021 (edited) On 8/21/2021 at 12:25 AM, JoeSchmuckatelli said: Ahem...
 While people love to beat up management - isn't part of the issue with the BE-4 an engineering problem that needs solving?
 I get that 'parts rich' is a management decision...
-But CAD does not slow down because you don't have titanium in the warehouse Maybe I was a bit presumptuous in assuming the problems with BE-4 followed the pattern we’ve seen with other BO stuff.
+But CAD does not slow down because you don't have titanium in the warehouse Expand Maybe I was a bit presumptuous in assuming the problems with BE-4 followed the pattern we’ve seen with other BO stuff.
 But I’m not aware of any currently outstanding BE-4 engineering issues.
 My memory’s fuzzy on this, but I believe there were said to be issues with the turbines overheating and with the igniter, both of which were also solved a while ago.
 If you know about any current issues, or if I'm wrong about those, I’d like to hear - I’m not too great at fishing this sort of stuff out.
 Edited August 21, 2021 by RyanRising Quote Link to comment Share on other sites More sharing options...

 Shpaget Posted August 21, 2021 Share Posted August 21, 2021 I realize that a good deal of these are management and lead roles, but still, you should take into account that BO has 3500 employees.
 One should expect multiple resignations/firings each week, or even day, just as part of a normal bussiness cycle.
 Quote Link to comment Share on other sites More sharing options...